 - Talk with a counselor who will maintain confidentiality, help explain your options, give you information, and provide emotional support.

 - Contact someone you trust to be with you and support you.

 Medical Treatment.
 It is important to seek immediate and follow-up medical attention for several reasons: 1.To assess and treat the physical injuries you may have sustained; 2.To determine the risk of sexually transmitted diseases or pregnancy and take necessary preventive measures; 3.To gather evidence that could aid in criminal prosecution.
 Physical evidence should be collected immediately, ideally within the first 24 hours.
 It may be collected later than this, but the quality and quantity of the evidence may be diminished.

 On and Off Campus Resources

 Prairie State College, Chicago Heights and Matteson communities offer other important resources to the victims of sexual violence which may including medical treatment, counseling and advocacy they may wish to utilize.
-The PSC Title IX Coordinator (Executive Director of Human Resources) (708)709-7884 is available to assist any student or employee free of charge and will help them consider their options and navigate through any resources or recourse they elect to pursue.
+The PSC Title IX Coordinator (Manager, Compliance and Effectiveness) (708) 709-3653 is available to assist any student or employee free of charge and will help them consider their options and navigate through any resources or recourse they elect to pursue.
 A victim need not make a formal report to law enforcement to access these resources that include the following.